 All above Pre-requisites would be required to test various hardware components of your Surface device.

 Here is a look at the various hardware tests that are performed using the Microsoft Surface Diagnostic Toolkit.
-Users must note that not all tests are applicable to every device, hence the selection of test should be done based on the device.
+Users must note that not all tests apply to every device.
+Hence the selection of test should be done based on the device.
 Users can pick and choose individual tests suiting their devices as mentioned below.

 This test checks for the latest Windows updates, including drivers and firmware for the Surface device.
 You will be prompted to restart the device if required by Windows Update and then you need to restart the Microsoft Surface Diagnostic Toolkit again.